No results found.

 When Bart is on the escalator to Heaven, he sees Great Grampa Simpson strangling a young boy (presumably Abe) in same the way Homer often strangles him.

 Dr. Nick's office is two doors down from Hutz's.
 They are separated by a Gum for Less Store.

 Bart skates by Mart's Deli and Sushi Yes before getting hit.

-When Bart's soul floats from Hell, back up to his body in the hospital, he passes through a hospital room in which it appears that Jacques (from episode 1-9 "Life on the Fast Lane") is going to receive some sort of an exam, requiring the doctor to snap on some gloves.
+When Bart's soul floats from Hell, back up to his body in the hospital, he passes through a hospital room in which it appears that Jacques (from "Life on the Fast Lane") is going to receive some sort of an exam, requiring the doctor to snap on some gloves.

 Bart's legs were nearly completely covered in casts except for one toe on his right foot.

 Mr. Burns's suit changes from baby blue when fussing at the lawyers to dark navy blue at the dinner.